Henry Stone (born 1971)

-Henry Stone is an American politician serving as a member of the Iowa House of Representatives from the 9th district.
+Henry Stone (born 1971) is an American politician serving as a member of the Iowa House of Representatives from the 9th district.
 Elected in November 2020, he assumed office on January 11, 2021.

 Early life and education

-Stone was raised in a military family and lived throughout the country as a child.
+Stone was born in 1971 in Gyeonggi Province, South Korea, raised in a military family, and lived throughout the United States as a child.
 After graduating from high school, he joined the United States Air Force.
 He served in the Air Force for 22 years and retired as a master sergeant.
 He earned a Bachelor of Business Administration from the University of Phoenix and a Master of Education from Trident University International.

 Career

 Since retiring from the military, Stone has worked as a college football coach.
-He was an assistant coach at Waldorf University where he coached wide receivers and quarterbacks.
-He was elected to the Iowa House of Representatives in November 2020 and assumed office on January 11, 2021.
-He also serves as vice chair of the House Economic Growth Committee.
-Stone is a member of the Iowa Law Enforcement Academy Council.
+He was an assistant coach and offensive coordinator at Waldorf University where he coached wide receivers and quarterbacks.
+He was elected to the Iowa House of Representatives in November 2020 for District 7 and assumed office on January 11, 2021.
+He served as vice chair of the House Economic Growth Committee and currently serves on the Leadership Team as the Majority Whip.
+Stone ran for reelection in 2022 from District 9.